-EIC pistol matches must be scheduled and conducted as separate EIC events or courses of fire and may not be combined with any other competition events.
-Pistol EIC Match sponsors are encouraged to conduct Service Pistol, 22 Rimfire Pistol and Service Revolver EIC matches as separate matches during the same competition.
+EIC pistol matches must be scheduled and conducted as separate EIC events or courses of fire and may not be combined with any other non-EIC competition events.
+Pistol EIC Match sponsors are encouraged to conduct Service Pistol, 22 Rimfire Pistol and Service Revolver EIC matches as separate events during the same competition, or they may combine competitors from different EIC events into the same relay.
 CMP Competitions may authorize multi-location, multi-date Pistol EIC Matches with a maximum of three (3) locations on a maximum of three (3) consecutive weekends.
 Except for schedule or course of fire changes made in accordance with Rule 3.1.5, any deviation from these requirements must be approved in advance by CMP Competitions and explained in the Match Program (Rule 3.1.3) so that all potential competitors may be notified prior to the competition.
 Information regarding the location and dates of approved EIC matches is published on the CMP web site at http://ct.thecmp.org.